el3um4s/strani-anelli-blog/_posts/2021/2021-12-10-how-to-convert-from-binary-to-text-in-javascript/2021-12-10-how-to-convert-from-binary-to-text-in-javascript.md

 ### Convert numbers to different bases

-In a double number the digits range from `0` to` 1` and nothing more.
+In a binary number the digits range from `0` to `1` and nothing more.
 They are only two but they are everything.
 Starting from a sequence of zeros and ones we can make computers, the internet, everything.
 Also write messages.
 We are not used to reading binary numbers and this complicates things a bit.
 We have to convert the various sequences into a number system that we handle better, generally the decimal one.

 There are rules for converting a number from one base to another.
 JavaScript provides the [parseInt()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) method.
 This method takes two arguments: